MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 The supported set of console commands, and their behavior, is provided by the host browser, not by Visual Studio.
 For additional commands that may be supported by Android, see the browser documentation for Chrome for Android.

+> ![TIP]
->**Tip**: The JavaScript Console in Visual Studio provides IntelliSense information to make easy to identify these commands and other objects on your page.
+> The JavaScript Console in Visual Studio provides IntelliSense information to make easy to identify these commands and other objects on your page.

 Features available in the **Styles**, **Computed**, and **Layout** tabs of the [Quickstart: Debug HTML and CSS](https://msdn.microsoft.com/library/hh441474.aspx) are supported on Android.

->**Caution**: Other debugging and diagnostic tools available for Windows aren’t currently available for Android.
-We’ll continue to improve Android debugging support in subsequent releases.
-For detailed information about debugging support, see [Known Issues](../known-issues/known-issues-debugger.md).

 You can attach the Visual Studio debugger to the iOS Simulator or to an iOS device. iOS 6, 7, and 8 are supported.

+> [!NOTE]
->**Note**: Currently, attaching the debugger to iOS apps that use the InAppBrowser plugin is not supported.
+> Currently, attaching the debugger to iOS apps that use the InAppBrowser plugin is not supported.
 The Azure Mobile Services plugin uses the InAppBrowser plugin and is affected by this limitation.

 ### <a name="DbgIOS"></a>To debug on iOS